input-output-hk/jormungandr/doc/concepts/network.md

 ## Type of queries

-The protocol allows to send multiple type of messages between nodes:
+The protocol allows to send multiple types of messages between nodes:

-* sync block to remote peer _Last Block_ (`tip`).
+* sync block to remote peer's _Last Block_ (`tip`).
-* propose new fragment (new transactions, certificates, ...): this is for the fragment propagation.
+* propose new fragments (new transactions, certificates, ...): this is for the fragment propagation.
 * propose new blocks: for the block propagation.